lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminadesktopplugin3:

 .. figure:: images/luminadesktopplugin3.png
+   :scale: 100%

 :numref:`Figure %s: Calendar <luminadesktopplugin3>`

 This is a calendar plugin which will display a calendar set to the current month and day.
 The arrows in the upper left and right of the plugin allow the user to view previous or upcoming months.
 If available, the user can also use their mouse to hover over the calendar and then scroll up or down through the calendar.

 .. _Desktop Icons View: